Our Future Path! A plan for a better world!

 Given the need for some common services and obligations, and a desire to be able to customize our governments the way each of us would like it to work for ourselves, our governments would need a two-tiered system of services, programs, and obligations.
 All of us would need to belong to the first tier, which would include all the common services and programs that we all need and would enforce all our common obligations.
 The second tier would include a wide array of services and programs, and their corresponding obligations that each of us could select from.
 This “a la carte” tier would give us the ability to customize our governments to our specific needs, wants and desires.

 The first tier of services would include the things that our government must provide for all of us so we all can be protected and treated fairly.
 These would include things like the military, police, courts, and all the regulatory agencies that ensure that we, businesses, and local and foreign governments play fair.
-As citizens, we would all be obligated to pay for these services and to abide by the laws needed to protect us.
+As citizens, we would all be obligated to pay for our fair share of these services and to abide by the laws needed to protect us.

 The second tier of service would include those things that our government could do better than the private sector, but that all of us do not need to participate in.
 Of course, I am not sure whether there would really be anything in this tier or not, since it is quite possible that, with the proper oversight, the private sector could do a better job of providing everything that was not in the first tier.